Electric Car Battery Cover & EV Warranty Protection | Kia UK

 • On-Board Charger (OBC)

-When you go electric with Kia, you will automatically have comprehensive insurance for the typical lifespan (100,000 miles) of your electric car battery.
-This means you can enjoy the benefits of zero emission driving knowing that, over the first seven years of ownership, we’ll have you covered with any necessary EV battery replacements or repairs to restore your capacity to at least 70%.
+When you go electric with Kia, you will automatically have comprehensive coverage for the typical lifespan (100,000 miles) of your electric car battery.
+This means you can enjoy the benefits of zero-tailpipe-emission driving with complete peace of mind.
+Over the first eight years of ownership, we’ll have you covered with any necessary EV battery replacements or repairs to restore your capacity to at least 70%.

 Kia niro EV back view with model walking towards it